 - Five years – the amount of time you have to file a compensation claim for repairing or replacing your damaged property under 735 ILCS 5/13-205

-File a Claim for Financial Recovery in Bolingbrook
+File a Claim for Financial Recovery with a Bolingbrook Passenger Vehicle Crash Attorney

 When a vehicle collision is not your fault, its financial consequences should not be your responsibility.
 The at-fault bus or truck driver, their employer, or their vehicle’s manufacturer should absorb the financial impact of the collision.

 Determine where to assign liability, who to pursue for financial compensation, and how to accurately value your claim when you discuss the potential value of your compensation claim with a Bolingbrook passenger vehicle accident lawyer.
-Contact the Kryder Law Group, LLC at (312) 223-1700 today.
+Contact the Kryder Law Group, LLC today.